vsupapo/BookNook/README.md

 ## Installation
 1. Import the project to your IDE
-2. Add the Mongo Java driver to your target folder
+2. Add the Mongo Java driver to the target folder

 ## BookNook Features
 BookNook lets you: